zopefoundation/zope.interface/docs/verify.rst

    >>> Foo.simple = lambda self, a, b: "I require two arguments"
    >>> verify_foo()
-   The object <Foo...> has failed to implement interface ...IFoo: The contract of module.IFoo.simple(arg1) is violated because '<lambda>(a, b)' requires too many arguments.
+   The object <...Foo...> has failed to implement interface ...IFoo: The contract of module.IFoo.simple(arg1) is violated because '<lambda>(a, b)' requires too many arguments.

 Variable arguments can be used to implement the required number, as can arguments with defaults.